mph-/lcapy/doc/circuits.rst

 source the dependent sources are also DC and thus no voltages or currents change.
 Thus capacitors can be replaced with open-circuits and inductors can be replaced with short-circuits.
-Note, each node must have a DC path to ground otherwise the circuit cannot be solved.
+Note, each node must have a DC path to ground otherwise the circuit cannot be solved (for example, when capacitors are in series).

 AC analysis